ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 ### Running Airflow <a name="Airflow"></a>

 To start our pipeline, we'll need to kick off Airflow which requires a couple of prerequisite steps.
-Note that `docker-compose airflow init` below will take a while to run.

-1. Create `.env` file and initialise the airflow database.
-See [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) for more details if interested.

-    ```bash
-    cd ~/Reddit-API-Pipeline/airflow
-    echo -e "AIRFLOW_UID=$(id -u)" > .env
-    docker-compose up airflow-init
-    ```
 1. If using Windows, make a small update to the `~/Reddit-API-Pipeline/airflow/docker-compose.yaml` file.

     ```yaml